Investor Educations: REITs

 With my approach, I like the REITs for their dividends, while I recognize disadvantages.
-It doesn’t mean I invest in each particular stock for a long term without monitoring it.
+It doesn’t mean I invest in each particular stock for the long term without monitoring it.
 When the time arrives, I may take the profit quickly and sell it knowing that I can replace the stock with another attractive REIT.

-Another tactic to investing in REIT is buying preferred stock of a single REIT instead of common shares.
-It does not offer the growth but the dividends are scheduled to be delivered every quarter with added stability.
+Another tactic to investing in REIT is buying the preferred stock of a single REIT instead of common shares.
+It does not offer growth but the dividends are scheduled to be delivered every quarter with added stability.
 And you know the advantages of the preferred stocks, right?

 If you want the REIT stocks on steroids and get even higher dividends, buy the CEFs that invest in REITs.
-Due to the leverage used with CEFs (what is considered more risky investment), the dividends can reach 8-10%.
+Due to the leverage used with CEFs (what is considered a more risky investment), the dividends can reach 8-10%.
 Examples: IGR, NRO (in my portfolio at this time), and RIF.